tonysm/jigsaw.tonysm.com/source/_posts/2020-03-28-true-hybrid-mobile-applications-with-turbolinks.markdown

 date:   2020-03-28
 tags: turbolinks mobile hybrid
 section: content
+excerpt: There are a couple ways to build "hybrid" mobile applications.
+Turbolinks (now Turbo) is perhaps the most unique ones I've seen out there, but yet one of the less talked about.
+Here's an introduction.
 ---

 In this video, I want to cover one aspect of using Turbolinks that I think it's not shared enough.
 Turbolinks has mobile bridges that make it really easy to wrap your existing web applications in a real native shell application, having some real mobile navigation and behaviors on top of your web content.